sammmlow/openspacesg/docs/_sources/conduct.rst.txt

 Code of Conduct for Reviewers
 -----------------------------

-First, reviewers are advised to give open, honest, and non-biased constructive feedback to authors.
+First, reviewers are advised to give open, honest, and non-biased constructive feedback to speakers, presenters and authors.
 Should a reviewer feel unqualified in reviewing a particular domain, he/she should voice out for an alternative reviewer to take his/her place for the betterment of the review process.

 Second, given the small size of our space community, reviewers should be mindful of not allowing their connections with the author, whether personal or professional, to bias their judgements of the author's presentation.